 Clemson vs. Florida State Series

-This is the 41st meeting between Clemson and Florida State in men's basketball.
-The Seminoles hold a 23-17 lead.
-The two teams have met three times each of the last three years and four of the last five.
+* This is the 36th meeting between Clemson and Florida State in men's basketball.
+The Seminoles hold a 20-15 lead.
+The Seminoles have won five of the last seven meetings.

 Kennedy and Maravich Coached at Midcourt

 One of the more unique games of the series took place before Florida State was in the ACC.
 On January 8, 1962, Clemson defeated FSU 75-69.